microsoft/Olive/components/perf-test/Readme.md

-# Perf-test Image
+# Performance Tuning Image

-This image is for automating the process of performance tuning for onnxruntime.
-Given a model you'd like to optimize its performance, the image will iterate through all combinations of available execution providers, environment variables, and run options.
-The outputs of the image are a JSON file which summarizes the latency results for all combinations the image has searched, and profiling files for the combinations with top 5 performance.
+This image is for automating the process of performance tuning in ONNX Runtime.
+Given an ONNX model you'd like to optimize the performance, the image will strategically search through all combinations of available execution providers, environment variables, and run options.
+Finally it outputs a JSON file that summarizes the latency results for all combinations the image has searched, and profiling files for the combinations with top 5 performance.

-Currently the execution providers available are cpu, cpu_openmp, mkldnn, mkldnn_openmp, mkldnn_mklml, cuda, tensorrt, and ngraph.
+Currently the execution providers available are cpu, cpu_openmp, mkldnn, mkldnn_openmp, mklml, cuda, tensorrt, and ngraph.

+To use the image, you can either [pull from Azure Registry](#Pull-and-Run-the-Image-From-Azure-Registry) or [build and run locally](#Build-and-Run-the-Image-Locally) from this repo.

 ## Pull and Run the Image From Azure Registry